skranz/EconCurves/README.md

-The R package EconCurve helps to build interactive shiny illustrations and exercises on the web for simple or intermediate economic models.
-One can define the basic model specifying parameters, variables, curves and panes and stories that illustrate the model dynamics or comparative statics given some shocks.
-The stories can have the form of interactive exercises that ask the user, e.g. how some curve will shift, or where in the figures, we find some specific variable.
+The R package EconCurves helps to build interactive shiny illustrations and exercises on the web for simple or intermediate economic models.

+One can define
+`models` by specifying parameters, variables, curves and panes.

+One can also specify `stories` that illustrate the model dynamics or comparative statics given some shocks.
+Stories can also have the form of interactive exercises.
+The user is then asked questions, like how some curve will shift, or, where in the figures, we find some specific variable.

 Stories and models can be specified in relatively simple yaml files that can contain mathematical expressions using R syntax.
+You can take a look in the model and stories folder for examples.

 Ufortunately, the package is not yet documented.